28 Proven Ways to Get a Work Promotion Without Asking

 If You Want To Lead, Do It Before The Promotion

-Leading Before The Promotion Tip: Lead from the front but bring your team with you.
-Challenging tasks can be simplified by bringing others on the journey, involve them, and give them kudos for helping, and you will gather a following.
+Leading Before The Promotion Tip: Lead from the front, but bring your team with you.
+Challenging tasks can be simplified by bringing others on the journey, involving them, and giving them kudos for helping, and you will gather a following.

 Demonstrate You Can Make Good Business Decisions

-Business Decision-Making Tips: When you need to justify anything to management, you will need to have the ROI argument well thought out.
-If you have planned ahead, you will get what you need.
+Business Decision-Making Tips: When justifying anything to management, you must have a well-thought-out ROI argument.
+If you plan ahead, you will get what you need.

 Ask Your Boss What He Thinks You Need To Improve To Get A Promotion

-Tip: Ultimately, this is precious information as it will probably be your boss that awards you that promotion.
+Tip: Ultimately, this is precious information, as your boss will probably award you that promotion.

 Tell Your Boss You Want A Promotion

-Tell Your Boss Tip: No one knows better than the person awarding the promotion what the entails.
+Tell Your Boss Tip: No one knows better than the person awarding the promotion what it entails.

 Lack Of Opportunities – Make Your Own

-Lack Of Opportunity Tip: If there are limited opportunities, you may need to look outside your team or even find a company that is experiencing strong growth.
+Lack Of Opportunity Tip: If there are limited opportunities, you may need to look outside your team or find a company experiencing strong growth.
 Eventually, your time will come.

 Barry D. Moore